 I remember there was a guy in a wheelchair who was living in a home or something and I’m like, “Man if he can be sober, I can definitely do this” and that helped me a lot.

 Bobby, I still remember him and that’s the magic of AA Step 10 i.e. helping each other.

 I’m very interested to hear from you.
 If you want to help me listen to you, I’ve got a lot of ways set up to do that.
 I trust you can contact me and help me listen to you and we’ll go from there.

 Thank you very much for reading to the end of this blog.
-I appreciate the chance to serve you and inspire or entertain.
+I appreciate the chance to serve you and inspire or entertain you.
 I love you.
-You’re awesome and I’ll see on the next live stream.
+You’re awesome and I’ll see you on the next live stream.